NikhilGilbert/cli/README.md

 ### Match CLI Tool
 #### Description
-This is a command line interface for calculating team rankings in a sports league
+This is a command line interface for calculating team rankings in a sports league.

 #### Setup
 You can install this in one of two ways: